Portland Workplace Injury Attorney

 - Was engaged in working on a “common enterprise” with the plaintiff’s employer

 We also represent injured workers in claims against other third parties such as product manufacturers.
-For example, if a construction worker is injured at the workplace because of faulty scaffolding, a claim could be filed against the scaffolding manufacturer.
+For example, if a worker is injured at their place of employment because of faulty scaffolding, a Portland construction injury claim could be filed against the scaffolding manufacturer.
 Recent results achieved include:

 - Confidential settlement for young father killed when subcontractors created a dangerous condition at construction site.